Ouster & Dispossession in Adverse Possession

 • First, it being governed by the provisions of the Limitation Statute (including Sec.
 27, Limitation Act) no declaration is needed.

-• Second, the court has to raise an issue on title on adverse possession (if no declaration of title is sought for, by way of counter claim), and direct the defendant to pay court fees as provided in the Court Fees Act (i.e., as provided for in the Section pertaining to ‘Court fee for Injunction’).
+• Second, the court has to raise an issue on title on adverse possession (if no declaration of title is sought for, by way of counterclaim), and direct the defendant to pay court fees as provided in the Court Fees Act (i.e., as provided for in the Section pertaining to ‘Court fee for Injunction’).

-• Third, Declaration is necessary.
+• Third, a declaration is necessary.

 • 27.
 Extinguishment of right to property—At the determination of the period hereby limited to any person for instituting a suit for possession of any property, his right to such property shall be extinguished.